How much does a Transportation Project Manager make in the United States?

 -

 The Engineer, Senior - Transportation may propose changes to existing roadways to improve the flow of traffic.
 Responsible for the design and planning of transportation facilities and projects.
 Being an Engineer, Senior - Transportation may require a bachelor's degree in area of specialty.
 Ensures compliance with government standards and regulations.
 In addition, Engineer, Senior - Transportation typically reports to a supervisor or manager.
 Working as an Engineer, Senior - Transportation typically requires 4 to 7 years of related experience.
 Contributes to moderately complex aspects of a project.
 Work is generally independent and collaborative in nature.
-View Engineer, Senior - Transportation SalaryAlternate Job Titles:Transportation Engineer III, Transportation Design Engineer IIICategory : Engineering
+View Engineer, Senior - Transportation SalaryAlternate Job Titles:Transportation Engineer III, Senior Transportation Engineer, Transportation Design Engineer IIICategory : Engineering

 -